gkossakowski/kentuckymule/README.md

   1. Transparent pricing - I added many benchmarks and at each step of implementing Kentucky Mule I measured performance cost of supporting Scala feature.
-  2. Only paranoid survive - many smart people have tried to optimize the Scala compiler performance before by following the conventional wisdom to "avoid premature optimization" and had very limited results.
+  2. Only the paranoid survive - many smart people have tried to optimize the Scala compiler performance before by following the conventional wisdom to "avoid premature optimization" and had very limited results.
 Kentucky Mule takes a paranoid approach and assumes itself to sit at the fringes of the conventional